Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 This is not a contradiction, but rather a terminological difference: ``bimodal'' and ``unimodal'' describe distributions of opinion states in one context, and distributions of agent counts in another.
 Readers should note the specific type of distribution being referenced by these terms throughout the review.

 \paragraph{Networks, and nonlinear noisy voter models.} Noisy voter models on networks have been studied by \textcite{carro_noisy_2016}.
 The authors used an annealed approximation for the network structure, and showed that degree heterogeneity affects the location of the noise-induced finite-size transition occurring in the model, the local ordering of the system and correlations in time.
-The effects of nonlinearity in noisy voter models have been studied by \textcite{peralta_analytical_2018} and \textcite{artime_herding_2019}; the latter also considered `ageing' in the dynamics, a type of memory effect in which the propensity of an agent to change depends on how long the agent has held its current opinion.
+The effects of nonlinearity in noisy voter models have been studied by \textcite{peralta_analytical_2018} and \textcite{artime_herding_2019}.
+The former explicitly confirm that mean-field critical exponents are valid in nonlinear noisy voter models on networks.
+The latter considers `ageing' in the dynamics, a type of memory effect in which the propensity of an agent to change depends on how long the agent has held its current opinion.